pusher/chatkit-mobile-coding-challenge/README.md

 usage to the SDKs, this kind of state consistency management problem will return, and be much more difficult to avoid, so we think this is still a reasonably representative test.

+## Expectations

+It is expected that you will unit test your component(s), and use these tests to mock input arriving from the backends.